Aloha Surf Hotel

 No analysis available

-Searched for 'waitlist'/'waiting list' wording and found none.
-The remarks emphasize first-come, first-served hotel-managed stalls rather than a formal waitlist system.
+I looked for terms like 'waitlist' or 'parking waiting list' and found none.
+The remarks describe allocation as first-come/first-served rather than a waitlist system.

 No analysis available